suncoast-devs/handbook/lessons/js-fetch/lecture.md

 }
 ```

+---

 ## Making a POST request

-Making a `POST` request will require us to supply a second argument containing
-options.
-The first required option is the `method`.
-We may also need to supply
-headers such as the `content-type` and perhaps some authentication information
-such as an API key or a token.
-Finally if the request requires a body, we
-specify it in the correct format.
-Here we take a JavaScript object and turn it
-into JSON format.
+- Supply a second argument, an object of options
+- First property is required, and is the `method`
+- May also need to provide an object containing `headers`
+- If this is a `POST` we'll need a `body` in the correct format

+---

 ```javascript
 async function createOneListItem() {